 Be honest about your reasons for leaving your last role.
-Talk about why you want a career with more opportunities for progression, or how the role you are interviewing for is a much better fit for you.
+However, don’t slander your previous employer if you are leaving on bad terms.
+Instead mention wanting a career with more opportunities for progression or how the role you are interviewing for is a much better fit for you.

 Use this time to ask questions about the business, daily operations or their expectations of you as an employee in this role.
 Do not ask questions about the company that could have been answered previously with an online search.
 Aim to ask open ended questions that won’t result in the employer just giving a yes or no answer.